Erskine Mayo Ross: Legal and judicial career in California

 In 1868, Ross moved to Los Angeles, California, and joined the law office of his uncle, Cameron E. Thom, a prominent lawyer and former state senator who would later serve as Mayor of Los Angeles.
 After studying law at Thom's office for two years, Ross was admitted to the bar of the district court.
 In 1875, he joined the bar of the state supreme court, having already become wealthy and famous through his partnership with his uncle.

-In October 1879, when adoption of a new constitution required elections for all court seats, Ross was elected to the Supreme Court of California and began his term on January 5, 1880.
+In October 1879, when adoption of a new constitution required elections for all court seats, Ross was elected to the Supreme Court of California on the Democratic and Workingmen's Party tickets and began his term on January 5, 1880.
 A Democrat, he was elected at age 34 without having served on the bench of any lower court.
 The newly elected justices drew lots to determine their length of term, and both he and John Sharpstein drew three-year terms.
 In October 1882, Ross was re-elected on the Democratic ticket along with Sharpstein to a 12-year term on the high court.
 In November 1885, he announced his plans to resign to return to private practice with law partner Stephen M. White effective January 1, 1886.
 Instead, Ross delayed his resignation and stayed on the court until October 1, 1886.